Frequently Asked Questions

 - Do not give them to anyone else

-The first instalment of rent (or single instalment) is due in our bank account 10 days before the start of your tenancy.
+The first installment of rent is due in our bank account 10 days before the start of your tenancy.
 We will notify you in good time of the bank account details, or you can pay through our on-line portal with a debit card or credit card (credit cards attract a processing charge).

 The start of your tenancy is the first date shown on your Assured Shorthold Tenancy, NOT the date you move into your room.